mvboven/cmv-vaccination/README.md

 convergence, Rhat=1).
 ```

-We can do some more checks by inspection of derived parameters, i.e. the forces of infection and the reactivation rates in selected age groups.
+More checks can be done by inspection of derived parameters, i.e. the forces of infection and the reactivation rates in selected age groups.
 Again, all seems well:

 ```